ToniEstarlich/Nihongo-Quest/README.md

 Nihongo Quest is a Flask-based web application designed to help users learn Japanese vocabulary through interactive quizzes.
 Users can log in, take quizzes, and test their knowledge by answering questions about Japanese words.
 ![Website Preview](./static/screenshots/responsive.jpg)

+##  - User Stories

+As a user:

+- create an account and log in so that I can track my progress and save my quiz results.
+- practice with flashcards so that I can memorize Japanese vocabulary more effectively.
+- take quizzes so that I can test my knowledge and receive feedback instantly.
+- explore manga and cultural sections so that learning Japanese feels fun and immersive.
+- the website to be responsive so that I can use it easily on desktop, tablet, and mobile devices.

+---

 You can find the source code for **Nihongo Quest** in the GitHub repository below:
 - **Repository**: [Nihongo Quest GitHub Repository](https://github.com/ToniEstarlich/Nihongo-Quest)